|Range:||Touch||Components:||V, S, M|

 When this spell is cast, it creates a magical barrier around the recipient at a distance of 1 foot.
 The barrier moves with the recipient and has three major effects:

-First, all attacks made by evil or evilly enchanted creatures against the protected creature receive a penalty of -2 to each attack roll, and any saving throws caused by such attacks are made by the protected creature with a +2 bonus.
+First, all attacks made by evil (or evilly enchanted) creatures against the protected creature suffer -2 penalties to attack rolls; any saving throws caused by such attacks are made with +2 bonuses.

-Second, any attempt to exercise mental control over the protected creature (if, for example, it has been charmed by a vampire) or to invade and take over its mind (as by a ghost's magic jar attack) is blocked by this spell.
-Note that the protection does not prevent a vampire's charm itself, nor end it, but it does prevent the vampire from exercising mental control through the barrier.
-Likewise, an outside life force is merely kept out, and would not be expelled if in place before the protection was cast.
+Second, any attempt to possess (as by a magic jar attack) or to exercise mental control over (as by a vampire's charm ability) the protected creature is blocked by this spell.
+Note that the protection does not prevent a vampire's charm itself, but it does prevent the exercise of mental control through the barrier.
+Likewise, a possessing life force is merely kept out.
+It would not be expelled if in place before the protection is cast.

-This spell can be reversed to become protection from good, with the second and third benefits remain unchanged.
+This spell can be reversed to become protection from good; the second and third benefits remain unchanged.
 The material component for the reverse is a circle of powdered iron.